sandrasny/demosphinx/README.md

 # Generating Documentation using dosctrings, Sphinx and Github

 ## Introduction
-This repository serves as a simple example of using Sphinx to generate documentation from Python code and to publish that documentation to a Github Page.
+This repository serves as a simple example of a project that uses [Sphinx](https://docs.readthedocs.io/en/stable/intro/sphinx.html) to generate documentation from Python code and to publish that documentation to a Github Page.

 Read the docs for this repository at https://sandrasny.github.io/demosphinx/.

-### Notes / TODOs for this user guide
-- Establish / describe docstring style
-- Note that code must ideally be packaged in functions for this documentation system to work
-- Errors in a module leads to the documentation for that module not showing up, e.g. errors due to mixed Python 2 and 3
-- Look into Github Actions [billing](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions)
-  - " For private repositories, each GitHub account receives a certain amount of free minutes and storage for use with GitHub-hosted runners, depending on the account's plan.
-Any usage beyond the included amounts is controlled by spending limits."

 ## Installing Sphinx
-(To be expanded)

-Can install using pip or conda

-Check install using `sphinx-build --version`
+If you are setting up the Sphinx documentation for a new project, or editing the Sphinx setup to add or remove a file, you will need to have Sphinx installed.

+Sphinx can be installed using conda or pip.
+This is done with the command `conda install sphinx` or `pip install sphinx` from the command line.
+After installation, confirm that Sphinx is correctly installed using the command `sphinx-build --version`.

+If you are only editing a file that is already included in a Sphinx setup, it is not necessary to have Sphinx downloaded.

 ## Using Sphinx on Github

 ### Setting up Sphinx documentation for a *new* project
-1. Your repository should have a branch with all your project code as well as an empty branch named gh-pages
+1. Your repository should have a branch with all your project code (typically your main branch) as well as an empty branch named gh-pages
 2. On Github, in the settings for your repository, navigate to Pages and select gh-pages as the branch from which to deploy from
 3. Locally, while working in your main branch, create two empty folders, one named "docs" and one named ".github", in the root directory
 4. Within the .github folder, add a folder named "workflows", and in there add a file named `sphinx-doc-build.yml`.
 The contents of this file can be copied from [here](#adding-a-sphinx-docs-buildyml-file), or from the `sphinx-doc-build.yml` file found in the repository where this readme is located.